 EFSA has received requests from the European Commission or Member States to provide risk assessments on several metals as contaminants, including arsenic, cadmium, chromium, lead, mercury, nickel and uranium.
 This work is carried out by the Panel on Contaminants in the Food Chain (CONTAM Panel).
 EFSA also works closely with Member States and other data providers to collect data on occurrence of metals in food and feed.

-February 2015 EFSA publishes a scientific opinion on the risks to human health from nickel in food, particularly in vegetables, and also in drinking water.
-EFSA sets a safe level, known as the tolerable daily intake (TDI), of 2.8 micrograms per kilogram of body weight.
-Experts conclude that current chronic dietary exposure to nickel is of concern for the general population.
+October 2020 EFSA updates its scientific advice on the risks to human health from nickel in food and in drinking water.
+Experts increased the safe level, known as the tolerable daily intake (TDI), from 2.8 micrograms per kilogram of body weight to 13 micrograms per kilogram of body weight.
+This is due to the application of the updated benchmark dose guidance which resulted in a more thorough dataset.
+Experts concluded that current chronic dietary exposure to nickel may be of concern in young people (infants, toddlers, children).

 January 2015 EFSA publishes a statement on the risks and benefits of seafood, specifically related to the presence of methylmercury in food.
 Limiting consumption of fish species with a high methylmercury content is the most effective way to achieve the health benefits of fish whilst minimising the risks posed by excessive exposure to methylmercury.